pchiorean/Indentz/docs/README.md

 > When you apply a Contour-type text wrap to an object, you’re creating a path around that object—and you can specify an offset distance.
 The text wrap path is accessible via scripting.
 That means that we could apply a text wrap with a given offset, then capture the path and path points of that path, turn off text wrap, and then create a new path from those geometric coordinates.

-I fixed some bugs and added a default value, an option to join contours, and support for undoing.
+I fixed some bugs, added a default value, an option to join contours, and undo support.

 ---